diogotcorreia/master-thesis/docs/content/ch03-method.typ

 as well as projects known to be vulnerable, in order to decide what approach to take for the final design.
-These benchmarks, while not perfect, model common constructs that can lead to class pollution and are a great replacement for the lack of a larger dataset of known-vulnerable packages.
+These benchmarks, while not perfect, are small custom-written Python programs that model common constructs that can lead to class pollution and are a great replacement for the lack of a larger dataset of known-vulnerable packages.

-A major decision for the design of the tool is whether to consider each project's dependencies during analysis.
+Importantly, a major design decision for such a tool is whether to consider each project's dependencies during analysis.
 While taking dependencies into account should, in theory, increase the accuracy and scope of the taint analysis, it comes with a trade off in complexity and execution time.
-There are also significant challenges when regarding the installation of those dependencies that need to be overcome, as the Python ecosystem is quite fragmented when it comes to dependency handling.
+There are also significant challenges that need to be overcome regarding the installation of those dependencies, as the Python ecosystem is quite fragmented when it comes to dependency handling.

 Furthermore, another relevant design choice is which taint models to define, as in, which sources and sinks should exist.
-Evidently, the there must be a source in the return value of `getattr`, and a sink in the first argument of `setattr`, but there are other sources and sinks to consider as well.
+Evidently, there must be a source in the return value of `getattr`, and a sink in the first argument of `setattr`, but there are other sources and sinks to consider as well.
 For instance, Pysa has functionality for partial sinks, where it requires two or more sources to reach the same sink at the same time, i.e., in the same call site.
-Using this feature, it is possible to focus on code exploitable using class pollution by forcing the second parameter of `setattr` to be tainted by user controlled input.
+Using this feature, it is possible to focus on code exploitable using class pollution by requiring the second parameter of `setattr` to be tainted by user controlled input for an issue to be raised.

 Finally, Pysa offers the option to annotate taint flows with _features_, also known as breadcrumbs,